redwoodjs/redwood/packages/storage/README.md

   const processedInput = await saveFiles.forProfile(input)

   // This becomes a string 👇
-  // The configuration on where it was saved is passed when we setup uploads in src/lib/uploads.ts
+  // The configuration on where it was saved is passed when we setup storage in src/lib/storage.ts
   // processedInput.avatar = '/mySavePath/profile/avatar/generatedId.jpg'

   return db.profile.update({